NikhilMunda/OverQuack_App/README.md

 An Android app to manage `.oqs` payload files on OverQuack devices (Raspberry Pi Pico W).
 This app allows you to connect to the device over Wi-Fi, upload, run, read, delete, and download `.oqs` payloads with advanced features like free memory checking and reliable upload handling.

+🫡 Acknowledgments
+## This App is inspired from [VexilonHacker](https://github.com/VexilonHacker/OverQuack).
+I liked his project and since its seems like OverQuack only supports Linux so I thought on making an app to support his Work.
+I love Raspberry Pico W 💕 how well it works with OverQuack code.

 ![OverQuack Android Client](https://img.shields.io/badge/Platform-Android-green)
 ![API Level](https://img.shields.io/badge/API%20Level-24+-blue)
 ![Build Status](https://img.shields.io/badge/Build-Passing-brightgreen)